justanotherkevin/TicTacToe/README.md

 **How to play**
 >Just click on any squares!
->Or... you can let the AI pick the next best move.
+>Or... you can let the computer pick the next best move.